marty90/fastplot/README.md

 * `cycler`: the style cycler to use.
 By default, it changes across main colors, and different linestyles.
 Change it if you want to change color, line, or point style.
 I provide some useful cycler in the code (see Cycler section).
 Default `CYCLER_LINES`
 * `fontsize`: just the overall font size.
 Default `11`
 * `dpi`: DPI for the output image.
 Default `300`
+* `classic_autolimit`: Use classic autolimit feature (find 'nice' round numbers as view limits that enclosed the data limits), instead of v2 (sets the view limits to 5% wider than the data range).
+Default `True`

 **Grid**
 * `grid`: whether to display grid.
 Default `False`